gentoo-php-overlay/composer-ebuild/README.md

 ### Code Formatting and Linting

-Usage of lazy imports is discouraged.
+Please avoid lazy imports.

 We use Ruff for code formatting and linting:

 ```bash
 # Format code